 2 – We are focused on communities

-Honduran individuals and organisations take the lead in developing and implementing all of our initiatives.
-Systematic failings come about when faceless international organisations overlook local community needs, focusing on their own interests or the interests of donors, or simply being largely ignorant of the communities they work in.
-Central to our work is a deep commitment to Honduras and to understanding the specific cultural, historical, political, economic and social context.
-Our work is grassroots, tackling specific problems with small-scale initiatives.
-Our small-scale approach allows us to take into account multiple locally-determined factors at hand instead of imposing a generic approach.
-We work with individual communities, and focus on their needs, with local leaders directing the projects on the ground.
+Honduran individuals and communities take the lead in developing and implementing all of educate.’s programmes.
+Systematic failings come about when faceless international organisations overlook local community needs, focusing on the interests of donors or valuing outsiders’ expertise over local knowledge.
+Central to our work is a deep commitment to understanding the specific cultural, historical, political, economic and social context of the areas in which we work.
+Our work is grassroots, tackling specific problems with targeted initiatives.
+This approach allows us to take into account multiple locally-determined factors.
+We work with youth and their communities, with local leaders directing the projects on the ground.
 These community leaders understand the context they are working in and are respected and trusted locally.

 3 – We actively work against a mentality of “service”